 The force of trauma in a car accident can cause damage to any of the vital organs in the body.
 One such organ that can get injured by the blunt force trauma from car accidents is the liver.
-In this post, our St. Louis car wreck lawyers will discuss hepatic injuries resulting from car accidents.

 The liver is an organ located on the right side of the abdomen and is protected by the rib cage.
 It is observed that 5 percent of trauma patients suffer liver injuries.
 Right above the liver are organs such as the gall bladder, intestines and pancreas, which work together to absorb, process, and digest the food.
 The liver is responsible for filtering blood coming from the digestive tract before it passes to the rest of the body.
 It also metabolizes drugs, detoxifies chemicals, makes proteins necessary for blood clotting, and secretes bile that ends up back in the intestines.